Senate slogs through overnight series of votes to push Biden's Covid relief plan - KTVZ

 Senate slogs through overnight series of votes to push Biden’s Covid relief plan

-The Senate is voting into the wee hours of Saturday morning on a series of amendments to the $1.9 trillion Covid relief bill, following a nearly twelve hour struggle to get one Democrat to support the party’s plan to extend unemployment benefits.
+The Senate is voting into Saturday morning on a series of amendments to the $1.9 trillion Covid relief bill, following a nearly twelve hour struggle to get one Democrat to support the party’s plan to extend unemployment benefits.

 West Virginia Sen. Joe Manchin stalled President Joe Biden’s top priority in Congress after Democrats cut a deal on Friday morning without his approval, launching a furious lobbying effort for his vote.